-Both types of dialysis, but particularly hemodialysis, require that diet be limited with regard to fluids, phosphorus, and salt intake.
+Both types of dialysis, but particularly hemodialysis, require dietary limits with regard to fluids, phosphorus, and salt.
 With fewer dietary and fluid restrictions, peritoneal dialysis can mean more lifestyle flexibility, and children tend to grow better.

 Helping Your Child

-Needs of kids with chronic kidney disease often include dietary changes.
-Ensuring that they get adequate calories and proper amounts of various nutrients can be a challenge.
+Kids with chronic kidney disease often need dietary changes.
+Making sure that they get enough calories and nutrients can be a challenge.
 Supplementing your child's diet with extra carbohydrates and fats might help to increase calorie intake.

 The kidneys cannot easily remove excess water, salt, or potassium, so their intake might need to be limited.
 Dairy products have to be restricted because they contain lots of phosphorus.
 Too much phosphorus may lead to calcium deposits in the eyes, heart, skin, and joints and may leach calcium from bones, which can increase the risk of broken bones.

-But eliminating dairy foods can make it difficult for kids to get enough calcium to maintain bones and support other body functions, particularly those affecting growth.
+But eliminating dairy foods can make it hard for kids to get enough calcium to maintain bones and support other body functions, particularly those affecting growth.

 In kids with more severe kidney failure, reducing the intake of dairy products and other protein-rich foods (such as meat, fish, or eggs) can make the filtering work of the kidneys easier and can sometimes delay the need for dialysis.
-While avoiding excessive protein intake is advisable and will also help limit phosphorus intake, it's important to remember that kids do need enough protein for growth — so strict protein restriction (the kind recommended for adult patients) should not be used.
+But it's important to remember that kids do need enough protein for growth — so strict protein restriction (the kind recommended for adult patients) should not be used.

 You'll also need to monitor fluid intake.
 If your child's ability to produce urine is declining, fluid intake needs to be limited.
 Stay away from "super-size" drinks, and offer slushy beverages or ice cubes to suck on.

 Some kids with kidney disease, particularly those with high blood pressure, may need to restrict their intake of sodium, which is found in table salt and many foods.
 Be careful of salt substitutes, too.
-Many salt substitutes have potassium in them, too much of which can cause problems for kids with kidney failure.
+Many have potassium in them, which can cause problems for kids with kidney failure.
 Some other salt preparations (for example, "natural salts," Himalayan salts, etc.) are just as high in sodium chloride as common table salt.

 Read food labels and talk to your doctor or a dietitian about the sodium content of various foods.
 Consult your nephrologist about an appropriate diet that meets your child's need for calories and nutrients while minimizing damage to kidneys and avoiding other complications.

-Exercise will help your child perspire to get rid of excess fluid and flush out toxins through the skin.
+Exercise will help your child sweat, which will get rid of excess fluid and flush out toxins through the skin.
 Keep TV and video games to a minimum and encourage physical activity instead.
 Walking and strength training make bones stronger and stimulate muscles and nerves that can help ease "restless leg syndrome" and other nervous system problems sometimes associated with kidney disease.

 Beyond these physical concerns, kids should be encouraged to express their feelings.
 Try to find well-adjusted young adults who had chronic kidney disease during childhood to talk with you and your child.
 You may find contacts and support groups through your nephrologist or the National Kidney Foundation.
 It's important for kids to see that the symptoms of the disease can be managed and controlled and that they can live a full life.